 - literature and practices of current technological futurists and emerging technologies

 - strategic planning techniques for the changing technological landscape

 - grant-seeking process to fund new technologies

-- creation of a digital poster/infographic that focuses on a new technological area that can impact the future
+- creation of a multi-media/infographic that focuses on a new technological area that can impact the future

 Projects developed by students in the course are showcased here to provide you with a glimpse into some of the technologies that will impact our emerging future.
 We invite you to review the creations.